elliott800/ml_finance/docs/improvements/10_notes_and_rationale.md

 - Keep this file updated when major architectural choices are made; link to PRs and decision records.
 - When choosing libraries, include version rationale and compatibility notes.
+- Suggested practice: add a short DECISIONS.md or architecture notes file that records the reasoning and link PRs that implemented the change.